 Joseph is one of the many sons of Jacob (renamed Israel).
 Brothers who are envious of him sell him into slavery at an early age.
 After a period of several trials, God blesses him with the responsibility of overseeing all of Egypt in order to save his entire family.
 He marries an Egyptian woman and produces two sons named Manasseh and Ephraim (Genesis 46:20).
 Was Joseph's 'interracial marriage' against the will of God?
 Was he and his family considered not true Israelites?

 Before his death, the patriarch Jacob specially "adopts" Joseph's two boys and makes them the chief inheritors of the birthright blessings received by his grandfather Abraham!
-God not only allowed and accepted Joseph's interracial marriage, he also had Jacob perform a unique ceremony that made them the chief representatives of the family named Israel (see Genesis 48)!
+God not only allowed and accepted Joseph's interracial union, he also had Jacob perform a unique ceremony that made them the chief representatives of the family named Israel (see Genesis 48)!

 God greatly blessed Joseph's two sons Ephraim and Manasseh.
 By the time of the Exodus, the tribe of Ephraim could muster 40,500 fighting males and Manasseh had 32,200 men who could go to war (Numbers 1:33 - 35).